Anora

 Ani quickly becomes the favorite stripper of Vanya (Mark Eidelstein) , a floppy-haired party boy — a child, really, in all but the legal sense — who’s initially smitten with her because she can speak Russian.
 Vanya is the son of Russian oligarchs whose parents have allowed him to spend his early 20s in America so he can sow his wild oats before returning to Mother Russia to take his place within their organization.
 Adulthood and responsibility loom imminently, but until then Vanya lives in a mansion in a gated community, has endless amounts of cash to burn through, access to a private jet, and no live-in supervision.
 When he becomes smitten with Ani, she knows a good thing when she sees it.
 So begins a whirlwind “romance” in the most mercenary sense of the word.
 Ani is regularly beckoned to Vanya’s home to have sex for money, which eventually becomes an endless parade of parties, clubbing, and 20-something mischief.
 Ani may be having a blast with Vanya and his friends, but she hasn’t forgotten herself and she hasn’t taken her eye off the prize: when Vanya asks if he can rent Ani exclusively for a week, she does so for $15,000 cash (and as if to emphasize how transactional this all is, he playfully teases her that he would have paid double after they shake on the deal).

 That all starts to change during an impromptu trip to Vegas when, in post-sex repose, Vanya advances an idea that would change both of their lives.
 If they were to get married Vanya could stay in America indefinitely and Ani would be set for life.
-When Ani astonishes herself by saying “yes,” it’s unclear whether there are dollar signs in her eyes or heart.
+When Ani astonishes herself by saying “yes,” it’s unclear whether there are hearts or dollar signs in her eyes.
 After a quickie wedding off the Vegas strip, the new husband and wife fly back to New York to spend their days idly lounging in a mansion that someone else is paying for, fucking each other’s brains out, and getting high all day.
 But about that house — that’s where the trouble comes in.
 As word slowly trickles out that Vanya has gotten hitched to “a prostitute,” a panic sets in across the globe, cracking a whip that’s felt thousands of miles away.
 Toros (Baker mainstay Karren Karagulian), an Armenian intermediary, is summoned from the middle of a christening — in a supremely awkward scene — to get his arms around the situation and ascertain whether the rumors are true.
 Toros in turn dispatches two flunkies, his chatty younger brother Garnick (Vache Tovmasyan) and the more introspective Russian Igor (Yuriy Borisov), to sit on Vanya and Ani until he can get to the house in order to separate the facts from fiction.
 A seriocomic confrontation ensues with a terrified Vanya fleeing the house on foot and leaving his bride behind, while a confused, practically feral, Ani all but destroys a floor of the mansion while trying to be “gently” subdued by Garnick and Igor.
 When Toros finally does arrive, after surveying the damage sustained to both the house and his men at the hands of Ani, he lays it all out for her and the viewer: they’re going to find Vanya, get him in front of a judge for a quickie annulment, and buy-off Ani, all by the time Vanya’s parents arrive in the U.S. on a red-eye the next morning.

 So begins the long-odyssey-through-the-night aspect of Anora, with the three men and a compelled-by-force Ani searching for Vanya who is drunkenly roaming the hang-out spots of Brighton Beach.
 This thread, which makes up the bulk of the film’s 140-minute runtime, really does speak to how effectively Baker switches up tones and styles of filmmaking.
 The first third of the film passes in a blur; a rapid-fire yet somewhat enervating montage of decadence amidst adult playgrounds and well-furnished spaces, lit by red and blue gels and neon (the most memorable composition in the film is during a shot-on-the-fly sequence when newlyweds Ani and Vanya celebrate on Fremont Street in Vegas, their heads framed by the electronic fireworks display on the monitors above them).
 But the film shifts into something looser and talkier, with characters screaming over one another in a cacophony of agitated voices punctuated by Ani cursing people out and unexpected explosions of vomit (Garnick, you see, suffered a nasty concussion while attempting to detain Ani).
 The action relocates to the Coney Island boardwalk in the middle of winter, all gas stations and depressing-looking diners.
 But for all the desperate chatter, there are also a great many moments of prolonged silence as a dejected Ani is shoved into the back of an SUV and reflects on what her life has become, this while the imposing-looking yet ultimately gallant Igor unsuccessfully tries to make polite conversation to cut the tension.